ryanrasmuss/ansible-chkp-setup/README.md

 - I have a R80.10 Management Server with hostname ``Mgmt-Server``, user ``admin`` with default shell as ``/bin/bash`` (not ``clish``), and ip-address ``192.168.1.254``.
 I already completed the first time wizard, changed the Management API Settings to ``All IP Addresses that can be used for GUI clients``, and ran ``api restart`` on the Management Server.
 - I run ``./1-setup-keys.sh admin 192.168.1.254`` (**not** as root!)
 - I run ``sudo ./2-ansible-chkp-setup.sh ansible admin Mgmt-Server 192.168.1.254`` and follow all of the prompts.
 Will ask password for local linux server and R80.10 Management server.
-- Finally, I run ``./3-cp-ansible-test.yml`` and everything looks green.
+- Finally, I run ``ansible-playbook 3-cp-ansible-test.yml`` and i'm ready to build some playbooks.
 - Done.

 ### 3. What I do